 Sticky by-products of the combustion and fuel residue can create gunky buildup over these components preventing them from performing their function to the fullest.

 If one of these gunky deposits breaks off, it can float through the system, clogging it and causing the whole engine to sputter.
 The sensitivity of carburetor parts is the reason why the tinkering with the carburetor is usually best left to the professionals.

-Still, there's some cleaning you can try on your own to see if you can make your lawn mower stop sputtering.
+Still, there's some cleaning you can try on your own to see if you can make your lawn mower sputtering stops.